justvanrossum/drawbot-skia/README.md

 Skia has only low level support for text, so we'll have to do Unicode processing, line wrapping and shaping ourselves.
 In other words, `textBox()` will be a tough one to crack.

-Generally, 100% text compatibility with DrawBot should not be top priority, as matching CoreText behavior will be an addition challenge.
+Generally, 100% text compatibility with DrawBot should not be top priority, as matching CoreText behavior will be a huge challenge.

 The `ImageObject` relies heavily on builtin macOS functionality, and i huge.
 At best, we should support a small subset of it, but even that is low priority.